 But Numero Group’s new reissue of the album, released April 20 on gaudy pink vinyl, is a welcome follow-up to Action Painting, the comprehensive two-CD anthology Numero released last year.
 (An abbreviated 20-track version of that collection also made its way to vinyl.)
 Despite the filler, We Are Paintermen is a fantastic introduction to the band, neglecting only two essential Creation tracks (“How Does It Feel to Feel” and “Life Is Just Beginning”) and including most of their landmarks: “Making Time” and its excellent B-side “Try and Stop Me” are here, as is the just-as-incredible follow-up single, “Painterman” backed with “Biff, Bang, Pow.”
 Reputedly cut by producer Shel Talmy from the original master tapes—although, crucially, the word “analog” does not appear on the hype sticker, suggesting a digital intermediary—the songs appear in punchy, animated mono, as they were first heard in 1966 and 1967.
 (And they are in mono, despite it saying "stereo" on the LP cover.
 It’s actually a little difficult to determine if the original German/Danish LP was released in mono or stereo—it was probably a mix of both—but rest assured the majority of Paintermen’s tunes sound better in mono anyway.)

 The Creation’s story is a convoluted one, with departing and returning band members, stray tracks, latter-day reunions, and a confusing discography.
 With Action Painting and now this superbly presented replica of We Are Paintermen, Numero Group is setting straight the historical record of this fantastic band.
-Now everyone can say they’ve heard of them.
+Now you can at least say you've heard of them.